mamahara/tacx-webapp-assignment/README.md

     ii.
 Build and deploy WAR app to Azure Web App: This workflow is to build the war file and deploy into azue webapps using Azure credentials which are stored in secrets.

 4. Scripts:  A monitoring script has been placed to check the status of application and request the application default hostname to verify the application status.
-Azure cli must be installed locally.
+Azure cli must be installed locally for batch script or monitor via python script.

+   i.
+Install python 3 module and download the scripts files.

+   ii. install the requirements with below command. pip install -r requirement.txt

+   iii. run the monitoring script. python monitor.py

 Improvements:
 1. Application CICD can be put into Azure devops or any CICD toolset.